The Canada-Wide Early Learning and Child Care (CWELCC) system supports quality, accessibility, affordability, and inclusivity in licensed child care.

 Visit the Ministry’s Canada-Ontario early years and child care agreement webpage for more information on Ontario’s plan to provide more accessible child care options and lower fees.

-All Child Care Centres CWELCC Expansion, Start-up Grant & Infrastructure Fund applications will be reviewed and approved based on Toronto Children’s Services eligibility criteria, priorities, and space and funding allocations that align with the Ministry of Education’s Access and Inclusion Framework and Toronto Children’s Services Growth Strategy.
+All Child Care Centres CWELCC Expansion, Start-up Grant & Infrastructure Fund applications will be reviewed and approved based on Toronto Children’s Services eligibility criteria, priorities, and its space and funding allocations.
+These align with the Ministry of Education’s Access and Inclusion Framework as well as the Toronto Children’s Services Growth Strategy.
 Other eligibility requirements may be developed and applied by the City of Toronto related to Directed Growth.

 Child Care Agencies that meet the following expansion criteria are eligible to apply: